startupheroes/startupheroes-checkstyle/RULES.md

 11. EntityVariableNameCheck: Checks for variable's names of the entity, names should not be in context of the entity name.
 12. MissingOverrideAnnotationCheck: Checks for missing override annotations for overriden methods.
 13. BlockedClassAnnotationCheck: Checks for prevent to use blocked annotations on class or interface.
+14. EntityIndexNameCheck: Checks the index name format of the entity, it should be like table_name_field1_name_field2_name_index.